gwen-interpreter/gwen/README.md

 > [G]iven-[W]hen-Th[en]

-Gwen is a [Gherkin DSL](https://github.com/cucumber/cucumber/wiki/Gherkin) interpreter and an automation platform.
+Gwen is a [Gherkin DSL](https://github.com/cucumber/cucumber/wiki/Gherkin) interpreter and universal automation platform.
 It accepts Given-When-Then specifications as input and produces dynamically executing instructions as output.
-It has an abstracted evaluation engine that allows you to prescribe what steps you want to support and define what things you want to automate.
+It has an abstracted evaluation engine that allows you to prescribe what DSL you want to support and define what things you want to automate.
 Any engine implementation can be developed and mixed in.
-We have developed the following engine and made it available for public use:
+We have developed the following engine and shared it for public use:

 - [gwen-web](https://github.com/gwen-interpreter/gwen-web)
   - A web engine for automating web application testing in a way that requires no development on behalf of the user.

-If a front end web automation tool is what you need, then you can download and and start using _gwen-web_ straight away.
-If on the other hand you would like to use gherkin to drive a different type of automation activity then you can develop your own engine and mix it in (and share it if you like).
+If a front end web automation tool is what you need, then you can download and start using _gwen-web_ straight away.
+If on the other hand you would like to use gherkin features to drive a different type of automation then you can develop a new engine for that purpose (and share it too if you like).

 Automation by Interpretation
 ----------------------------